Zewen-Yang/TextSummarizer/instructions.md

 Step 4:
 modif your requirements.txt
-> Note: if torch is needed, you need to install independently in the terminal. add torch to requirements.txt before deployment
+> Note: if `torch` is needed, you need to install independently in the terminal.
+Add `torch` to requirements.txt before deployment
 >
 > Note:` -e .` it will tragger the setup.py file, delete it before deployment